 This Peeriodical is intended for an audience that wants to learn as broadly—and as efficiently—as possible about the synthetic chemistry literature.

-Featured papers are selected not only on the basis of scientific merit, but also the clarity with which they convey their learning points.
+Featured papers are selected not only on the basis of scientific merit, but also of the clarity with which they convey their learning points.
 Thus, there is a heavier emphasis on reviews and tutorial-style guides, particularly well-written ones.

 A peeriodical is a lightweight virtual journal with you as the Editor-in-chief, giving you complete freedom in setting editorial policy to select the most interesting and useful manuscripts for your readers.
 The manuscripts you will evaluate and select are existing publications—preprints and papers.
 Thus, a peeriodical replicates all the functions of a traditional journal, including discovery, selection and certification, except publication itself.